 Port of NEOM: A Benchmark for the Maritime Industry

-CEO Sean Kelly on the Port’s Pivotal Role in Supporting NEOM Development
+MD Sean Kelly on the Port’s Pivotal Role in Supporting NEOM Development

 By Simon West

-In an exclusive interview with Breakbulk, Sean Kelly, CEO of Port of NEOM in Saudi Arabia, explains how an ambitious development program is positioning the port as one of the region’s leading gateways for breakbulk and project cargo.
+In an exclusive interview with Breakbulk, Sean Kelly, MD of Port of NEOM in Saudi Arabia, explains how an ambitious development program is positioning the port as one of the region’s leading gateways for breakbulk and project cargo.

 From Issue 3, 2024 of Breakbulk Magazine.